funfair-tech/fun-wallet-docs/docs/guide/web-sdk/sdk-methods/tokens.md

 ::::

-## Get all ERC20 tokens balances
+## Get All ERC20 Token Balances

-Get all the erc20 tokens balance information.
+Get all the ERC20 token balances information.
 The `tokenBalance` is already formatted for you so that value is the value you can directly show the user without having to convert to a readable value.
-This will only return tokens which are on the currently selected network.
+This will only return tokens which are on the currently-selected network.

 ```ts
 getAllBalances(): Promise<BalanceResponse[]>